The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Selection doesn’t spend eons sculpting the individual; it carves the population.
 You aren’t a lump of clay; you’re the refined edge of a billion-year-old blade.

-Meanwhile, most public-facing “science messaging” isn’t innocent error — it’s motivated narrative management and malicious gatekeeping by left-wing (progressive/liberal) woke academics and scientists.
+Meanwhile, most “science messaging” isn’t innocent error — it’s motivated narrative management and malicious gatekeeping by left-wing (progressive/liberal) woke academics and scientists.

 Environment gets embellished.
 Genetics gets minimized.
 And anyone who notices gets smeared as immoral for even looking.